Germany warns Russia against military engagement in Syria

 Her comments reflected changing European attitudes towards Iran since it agreed in July to curb its nuclear work in exchange for sanctions relief.

-With Germany holding the rotating presidency of the Group of Seven economic powers, Steinmeier said he would organize a meeting of G7 countries and Syria's Arab neighbors before the United Nations General Assembly later this month.
+With Germany holding the rotating presidency of the Group of Seven economic powers, Steinmeier said he would organise a meeting of G7 countries and Syria's Arab neighbours before the United Nations General Assembly later this month.

 The meeting would aim to raise more funds for the U.N. refugee agency UNHCR.